-“Think about how you spend your evenings,” Roig adds, “and let that influence your choices.
+“Think about how you spend your evenings,” Antoni adds, “and let that influence your choices.
 What do you need from your coffee table, for example?
 Do you need somewhere to store the remote control, a glass for your drink, a tray to hold candles and accessories?
 We’ve learnt a lot over the past couple of years about how we live, so let’s make it practical.”

-For a subtle shift into the season, the designers advise emulating autumn’s cosiness through tactile textures.
-“I’m not into the traditional summer or winter look; I prefer more of an evolution,” Roig explains.
-“To make the transition a little gentler, identify what materials and finishes give you the look that you want.
-It doesn’t have to be streamlined colour; a mix of patterns and textures will create a warm aesthetic, whether that’s a linen, silk or velvet – any of these finishes can make a huge difference to how your home feels.”
+Autumn décor is all about feeling warm and cosy, and there’s no easier way to introduce this into your home than with tactile textures.
+Autumn decorating ideas don’t come easier than this; simply swapping out your cushions can help you emulate that subtle shift in seasons.
+“To make the transition a little gentler, identify what materials and finishes give you the look that you want,” Antoni says.
+“It doesn’t have to be streamlined colour; a mix of patterns and textures will create a warm aesthetic, whether that’s a linen, silk or velvet – any of these finishes can make a huge difference to how your home feels.”

-It’s small swaps such as these that can help your home feel instantly refreshed for the new season.
-In short, any changes you make should require minimal effort but have maximum impact.
-“If you want to give your space a different feel then think about those really minor tweaks,” Hawkins says.
+The same goes for areas of your home that have been a little unloved – if you have a corner that’s missing a plant or a bare wall waiting for that perfect piece of art, this could be the season to take the plunge and finish any incomplete projects.
+It’s small swaps such as these that can help your home feel instantly refreshed and ready for the cosier time of year “If you want to give your space a different feel then think about those really minor tweaks,” Sarina says.
 “There’s no need for a complete seasonal overhaul.
 You need longevity in your home at the end of the day, because it should be something that you love all year round.”